StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 - Add 400μL of DNA Releasing Reagent A
 - Add 400μL of DNA Releasing Reagent B
 - Mix by pipetting up and down until the mixture is homogenous
-- Incubate at 65°C for 10 minutes. (can be extended – SHOULD BE EXTENDED??)
+- Incubate at 65°C for 10 - 30 minutes.

 ### STEP 4: Stop protein activity in the solution
 - Add 200μL of Protein Removal Reagent to mixture
 - Invert eppy several times (>20x)
-- Centrifuge at least 13,000 × g for 5 minutes
+- Centrifuge at least 13,000 rcf for 5 minutes
 - Transfer supernatant (only 900µl!!!!!) to a new 1.5mL eppy
   - try to not touch the pellet with the pipet tip